abdulqadirdev811/zero/pythonProgramming/python_functions_and_datatypes_problem_solving/README.md

 Time Complexity
     * Naïve Approach using loops :  O(n2).
-    * Optimal approach using two pointer algorithm :O(n log n)
+    * Optimal approach using two pointer algorithm :O(n log n).

 **TASK** we have to find a pair from a list  whose sum is equal to specific vale X and return the pair and X.